-My version is Gluten Free Potato Gnocchi with Kale Pesto and Pico de Gallo.
-It’s a little different that the appetizer we had in Kelowna, but its just as good as I remembered.
-Little pillows of gnocchi that are soft and fluffy on the inside and pan fried to a golden crispy buttery brown on the outside then tossed in garlicy, fragrant kale pesto and finally topped with fresh and slightly spicy pico de gallo.
-The dish is light, colorful and fresh.
-Perfect for a lunch with the girls or a first course at a dinner party.
+My version is made with gluten free gnocchi tossed with kale pesto and Pico de Gallo.
+It’s a little different than the appetizer we had in Kelowna, but its just as good as I remembered.
+These little pillows of gluten free gnocchi are soft and fluffy on the inside and pan fried to a golden crispy buttery brown on the outside.
+I could actually eat them happily just like that.

 I happen to have one of those brains that is constantly thinking about food.
 Debbie and I both do… It’s a blessing and a curse lol.
 Some of you reading this will totally understand.
 We are always thinking about how we can make something better the next time.
 I think next time I might make this dish with a little bacon or pancetta thrown in the mix.
 What isn’t better with bacon? 🙂